Flagellin: In plants

-In addition, a 22-amino acid sequence (flg22) of the conserved N-terminal part of flagellin is known to activate plant defence mechanisms.
+In addition, a 22-amino acid sequence (flg22) of the conserved N-terminal part of flagellin is known to activate plant defense mechanisms.
 Flagellin perception in Arabidopsis thaliana functions via the receptor-like-kinase FLS2 (FLAGELLIN SENSING 2).
-Upon flg22 detection, FLS2 quickly binds to BAK1 (BRI1-associated kinase 1) to initiate signalling by reciprocal transphosphorylation of their kinase domains.
+Upon flg22 detection, FLS2 quickly binds to BAK1 (BRI1-associated kinase 1) to initiate signaling by reciprocal transphosphorylation of their kinase domains.
 Both flagellin and UV-C act similarly to increase homologous recombination, as demonstrated by Molinier et al 2006.
 Beyond this somatic effect, they found this to extend to subsequent generations of the plant.
-Mitogen-activated-protein-kinases (MAPK) acts as downstream signalling compounds, leading ultimately to PAMP-triggered immunity in which more than 900 genes are up-/down-regulated upon flg22 treatment.
+Mitogen-activated-protein-kinases (MAPK) acts as downstream signaling compounds, leading ultimately to PAMP-triggered immunity in which more than 900 genes are up-/down-regulated upon flg22 treatment.

 Pre-stimulation with a synthetic flg22-peptide led to enhanced resistance against bacterial invaders.